About the Indian Rose Ringed Parakeet, Commonly Know as a Parrot.

-Having said that I must also mention that due to the large green leaves it is usually very difficult to trace the exact location of the bird, on the tree unless you have a lot of patience and can stay still, staring at the tree waiting for the Parakeets to move.
+Having said that I must also mention that due to the large green leaves, it is usually very difficult to trace the exact location of the bird, on the tree unless you have a lot of patience and can stay still, staring at the tree waiting for the Parakeets to move.
 You can find them with their movement.
-This is also a big reason as to why, I have often got a very clear view of where exactly the birds were and have been able to click some shots using the 50x optical zoom of Canon SX50 HS.
+This is also a big reason why, I have often got a very clear view of where exactly the birds were and have been able to click some shots using the 50x optical zoom of Canon SX50 HS.
 This is whenever I am trying to click snaps from our window.

 However, when we last visited Aurangabad and the Lonar Crater Lake, we could get enough glimpses and photos of this wonderful green bird.
 There the birds were found living in small holes in a large rock at Ellora Caves as well as at one of the temples at Lonar Lake.

 Sharing some of the shots below.
 If you are an expert bird watcher, do let me know if these are female or juvenile Rose-Ringed Parakeet.
-The difference between the male and female that I know is the presence of dark ring in the neck region of the Male.
+The difference between the male and female that I know is the presence of a dark ring in the neck region of the Male.
 However, since even the Juveniles don’t have the ring it is difficult for me to tell for sure whether these are females or Juveniles.
-May be you can help?
+Maybe you can help?